RecklessBoon/Macro-Deck-GPU-Z-Plugin/README.md

 ## Features

 ### Variables
-At the time of this writing, this plugin updates the following variables for use anywhere variables are allowed in Macro Deck 2.
-I'll leave it to you to figure out what each can be used for.
+At the time of this writing, this plugin can update the following variables for use anywhere variables are allowed in Macro Deck 2. <b>They must be selected in the plugin configuration first!</b> I'll leave it to you to figure out what each can be used for.

 | Variable Name              |
 | -------------------------- |